 Rarely, growths or other problems can cause nosebleeds.

-Most nosebleeds happen in the front of the nose.
 The first thing you should try is squeezing your nose.
-Squeeze firmly just below the hard part of your nose, not at the very end of your nose.
+Squeeze firmly just below the hard part of your nose, not at the tip of your nose.

-Keep squeezing your nose for at least 5 minutes while you are sitting up.
+Keep squeezing your nose for at least 5 minutes while you are sitting up and with your head tilted down.
 If the bleeding does not stop, squeeze your nose again, but this time for 20 minutes.
-Most often, this squeezing will stop the bleeding.
+This squeezing will usually stop the bleeding.

 What should I do if the bleeding does not stop?